 His debut EP is dropping imminently, but Lunakai is no newbie to music technology.
 Kyle Ross, now known as Lunakai, has worked on music for Yussef Dayes and Ashnikko and has produced records for Diplo and Robyn collaborator, Maluca.
 Among his other musical endeavours, he’s also worked on compositions for Nike and Adidas TV spots.
-Now he’s gearing up for the release of his self-titled debut EP with the elegant and upbeat You, complete with visuals.
-In this week’s Show Off Your Studio, he shows us around his working-from-home space and tells us why it’s important to make as much music as you possibly can.
+Now he’s gearing up for the release of his self-titled debut EP with the elegant and mellow ALL IN, with a spot on the revered Majestic Casual channel.
+In this Show Off Your Studio, he shows us around his working-from-home space and tells us why it’s important to make as much music as you possibly can.

 - Apple MacBook Pro